What can your community do about broadband and how do you invest?

 Making the broadband investment decision

-When considering investments in broadband infrastructure community leaders have an opportunity – even an obligation – to look beyond the typical private sector business case toward the broader community benefits.
-These benefits include:
+When considering investments in broadband infrastructure community leaders have an opportunity – and increasingly an obligation – to look beyond the typical private sector business case of broadband and digital infrastructure.
+There are broader community benefits which include:

 - Cost savings for residents and businesses that make broadband more affordable, increasing broadband access and use.